fgm97/GigEfxLabs/docs/initial.md

 ---

-## 1. `bounceback.html`
+## 1. `Ptarium Intro Page.html`
-**Purpose:** A dedicated landing page for the BounceBack financial management platform.
+**Purpose:** Initially made and planned to become a streamlined weborder process for Custom 3D parts.
+It was then amended to create what is now the GigEfx home page.
+It became rough conceptual layout for showcasing multiple services in one place.
 **Key Features:**
+- Visually overlaid headers (`h1` to `h7`) showing service titles.
-- Animated gradient background with layered wave effects.
+- Static content blocks with layered positioning.
-- A hero section with fade-in title and caption.
-- Responsive main content block outlining the product and pricing.
-- Navigation and sidebar menu with project links.
+- Navigation with sidebar.
-- Footer and interactive sidebar toggle script.
+- Focused on experimentation with layout and header styling.
 ---

 ## 2. `Gigefx Intro page.html`